Choose Your State

 Doing business with a licensed dealer may feel like the safest and easiest way to purchase a new vehicle, but before you even enter the lot, make sure you're armed with some important information.

-For example, dealers are required by law to inform you if a vehicle you're considering was ever declared salvage, returned under the Lemon Law, or repaired in excess of $500 (if it's new)―but this doesn't mean they're necessarily going to.
+For example, dealers are required by law to inform you if a vehicle you're considering was ever declared salvage, returned under the Lemon Law, or repaired in excess of usually $500 (if it's new)―but this doesn't mean they're necessarily going to.

 Be sure to ask questions about the vehicle you want to purchase.
-DMV.org offers advice on handling dealers, and what kinds of questions you should ask.

 Buying a vehicle from a private individual can save you some money, just as selling your vehicle yourself can make you some extra cash.